 American sculptor and art historian Mary Fuller (McChesney) and her husband Robert Pearson McChesney, also an artist, spent 1951-1952 in Mexico, living in Ajijic and San Miguel de Allende.
 They moved to Mexico as a direct result of losing their jobs during the McCarthy era.

 Mary Fuller McChesney was born 20 October 1922 in Wichita, Kansas.
-She grew up in Stockton, California and studied with Paul Marhenke at the University of California at Berkeley.
+The family moved to California when she was an infant and she grew up in Stockton, California.
+Largely self-taught as an artist, she studied with Paul Marhenke at the University of California at Berkeley.
 During the second world war, she was a welder in the Richmond, California shipyard.
-Later, she apprenticed in ceramics pottery at the California Faience Company in Berkeley.
-She began to exhibit in 1947, and won first prize at both the 6th and 8th Annual Pacific Coast Ceramic Shows (1947 and 1949).
+She later apprenticed in ceramics pottery at the California Faience Company in Berkeley.
+She began to exhibit in 1947, and won first prize for sculpture at both the 6th and 8th Annual Pacific Coast Ceramic Shows (1947 and 1949).

 She married fellow artist Robert Pearson McChesney (1913-2008), in December 1949 and the couple lived initially in the North Bay subregion of San Francisco.